We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 GLYDE offers 13 varieties, including specific fits and different flavors.

 If you didn’t know custom-fit condoms were a thing, you do now!

-myONE Perfect Fit condoms are a popular brand.
-According to their website, most condoms can only properly fit 12 percent of users.
+According to myONE’s website, most condoms can only properly fit 12 percent of users.

-In 2015, the FDA cleared a wider range of condom sizes.
+In 2015, the Food and Drug Administration cleared a wider range of condom sizes.
 Because of this, myONE is able to offer 60 sizes.

 To order, you must measure your penis and include your measurements alongside the desired quantity.

 Internal condoms are often called “female condoms” because they can go inside the vagina, but this is a bit of a misnomer.